Matte0398/Remote-System-Operations/README.md

 Collection of scripts for executing remote operations on Linux and Windows systems.

+## Purpose

-This repository contains utilities designed to support system administration, file deployment, remote command execution and infrastructure maintenance tasks.
+This repository provides utilities designed to simplify remote administration and operational tasks across Linux and Windows environments.

-## Included Tools
+The included tools focus on automation, file deployment, command execution and infrastructure maintenance.

+---

 ### Linux Remote Operations